 Emerging Fields in Education

-From computerized accounting to robotics engineering, there are numerous emerging educational fields which may not have existed when you were in school.
+From computerized accounting to robotics engineering, there are numerous emerging educational fields that may not have existed when you were in school.

-You can explain on your resume that when you had the chance to study one of the newest disciplines in your field, you took it!
+You can explain on your resume that you took it when you had the chance to study one of the newest disciplines in your field!

 Gaps in Employment as an Opportunity

 We often think about gaps in employment as a negative thing.